 Camping in California is fun!
-Memories are often made when you choose to camp during your California vacations.
+Growing up here and still living here, I can honestly say that memories are often made when you choose to camp during your California vacations.
+There is a time and place for hotels, but not always :)

 Besides camping in the valley, you can camp up to the east or to the west of Yosemite National Park.
 The campgrounds that are for camping in California to the West are:Bridalveil Creek.